-More than several years ago now, some of my closer colleagues will remember SEOgadget had been subjected to a directory submission blast.
+More than several years ago now, some of my closer colleagues will remember our old domain name, SEOgadget had been subjected to a directory submission blast.
 Two, in fact.
 The domain had been submitted to around 2,000 adult website directories (sigh), and a batch submission to Directory Maximiser.
+This is known as “negative SEO” and it’s a very real and present threat to any brand’s search engine visibility.

 Until earlier this year.
 When I was writing about using change of address in Webmaster Tools, I found this:

 What a terrific opportunity for a case study, though.
-I just happened to be writing a presentation for an SES Power Tools session, so I thought I’d talk about my experience getting this sorted.
+I just happened to be writing a presentation on the subject of penalty recovery and link auditing, so I thought I’d talk about my experience getting this sorted.

 There’s an obvious caveat here: you’d want to avoid a penalty entirely by getting a disavow file submitted to Webmaster tools ahead of time, though it’s still good fun to get my sleeves rolled up and get a manual action revoked (even though I have several teams that could have done this for me).